rfayyazi/rfayyazi.github.io/projects/_posts/2019-09-07-rat-decision-making.md

 date: 2019-09-07
 ---

-Principle Investigator: Jeremy K. Seamans
+Principle Investigator: Jeremy K. Seamans<br/>
 Collaborator: Einar Ö.
 Einarsson

 The objective of this work is to characterize the neural activity within the medial prefrontal cortex (mPFC) and basolateral amygdala (BLA) of rats, during a non-stationary multi-armed bandit-style task.
 We performed simultaneous multi-unit extracellular recording in the mPFC and BLA.